DeltaCopy/arcolinux-repo-explorer/README.md

 The download package option lets you download the associated .zst package file to disk for offline installations.

+# Requirements

+- Python 3.11
+- GTK3
+- Pacamn configured to use ArcoLinux repositories

 # Usage

 1. git clone this repository